harihararaj-aifs/BrazeMigration/Research/Hari/ai_voice_assistance_test_cases.md

 # Final flow for the presentation:
-### 1. Hi, I'm here to buy the Goodyear tires, do you guys have one?
+### 1. Hey hi, I'm here to buy the Goodyear tires, do you guys have one?
 ### 2. How can I purchase it?
 ### 4. Can you help me find the nearest store location ( ZipCode - 48084)
 ### 5. Is the store open now?